beradrian/jsbandwidth/README.md

 ### Formatting
 The speed is calculated in bps (bits per second).
-If you want to format it differently, please use [js-quantities](https://github.com/gentooboontoo/js-quantities).
+In the Angular controller you have the method `convertToMbps` for your convenience.
+If you want to format it differently, you can use [js-quantities](https://github.com/gentooboontoo/js-quantities).